 The QSEs providing Non-Spinning Reserve Service shall meet the deployment performance requirements specified in Section 6.10.4, Ancillary Services Deployment Performance Measures.

+[PIP 210: When block deployment for Loads Acting as a Resource can be implemented, add the following paragraph:]

+(11) A Load Acting as a Resource has the option to request a load bid less than or equal to 50 MW to be deployed only as a complete block.
+To the extent that ERCOT deploys a bid by a Load Acting as a Resource that has chosen a block deployment option, ERCOT shall either deploy the entire bid or, if only partial deployment is possible, skip the bid by the Load Acting as a Resource and proceed to deploy the next available bid.

 Deployment of Replacement Reserve Service

 All units selected to supply this service based on capacity bids will have their Balancing Energy Service bid associated with the service placed in the Balancing Energy Service Bid Stack and will be deployed in accordance with these Protocols.